vieiravortex/Always-Veiled/README.md

 - **Pause**: Press `Escape` to pause and access the continue or main menu options.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.
 See the [LICENSE](LICENSE) file for details.

 ---
 Developed by Vieira Vortex as a tribute to someone special. 💫